Erica Garner, activist daughter of Eric Garner, dies at 27

 Eric Garner's death drew condemnation from the Black Lives Matter movement and led New York Mayor Bill de Blasio to reexamine the department's use-of-force policy and neighborhood policing program.

+"I had the honor of getting to know Erica and I was inspired by the commitment she made working towards a more just world for her children and future generations," Sanders tweeted.
+"She was a fighter for justice and will not be forgotten."

-She marched in demonstrations and set up a foundation in honor of her father.
+Garner often marched in anti-police brutality and Black Lives Matter demonstrations, and set up a foundation in honor of her father.
 She also told NBCBLK that her goal was to continue fighting for justice for him and others caught in similar situations.

 "People ask, 'When will you stop marching?
 What do you want from marching?'
 He was my father," Garner said.
 "I will always march."